Система Orphus

 Experiences you'll have

-Despite living on the wild coast of the Sea of Okhotsk, this trip offers the most comfortable conditions: high twin tents with folding beds in Wrangel Bay and the warm wooden houses in Ongachan Bay.
-Lounges with desktop games and wildlife movies.
-Daily visits to bathhouse, as well as drying rooms for clothes and shoes and places for charging equipment.
+Despite staying on the wild shore of the Sea of Okhotsk, this journey offers comfortable conditions: spacious two-person tents in Wrangel Bay and wooden cabins in Ongachan Bay.
+There are common rooms with board games and films about wildlife.
+A daily banya (Russian bathhouse), drying rooms for clothes and shoes, and places to charge your equipment.

 Itinerary